Murali-group/PathLinker-Cytoscape/docs/PathLinker_Cytoscape.md

 ### Not all edges have weight
 In order for PathLinker to work properly, all edges must have weights when using a weighted option.
 You can either fix the empty edge weight rows, add a column by uploding another file with edge weights, or just use the unweighted option.

+## Cytoscape Automation / cyREST API

+We added cyREST API functionality to the PathLinker app!
+Cytoscape automation is a new feature as of Cytoscape 3.6.
+Check out our [example jupyter notebook](https://github.com/Murali-group/PathLinker-Cytoscape/tree/master/cytoscape-automation-example/jupyter_notebook_example.ipynb) to see how to use it.
+More details coming soon.

 ## How to Cite PathLinker